woocommerce/contact-details-by-woothemes/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Hey there!
-I'm your new starter plugin.
+Contact Details is the best plugin to get your users in touch with you!.

 == Description ==

-Hey there!
-I'm your new starter plugin.
+Contact Details is the best plugin to get your users in touch with you!.

 Looking for a helping hand?
-[View plugin documentation](http://domain.com/).
+[View plugin documentation](http://doc.woothemes.com/).

 == Usage ==

-Place some text here, explaining how to use this plugin.
-Keep it clear and easy to read (short sentences).
+Contact Details is the best plugin to get your users in touch with you!.
+You can use output the contact details in the following ways:

+1. Add the template action into your themes php -> do_action( 'contact_details' );
+2. Add the shortcode into the content of one of your posts or pages -> [contact_details]
+3. Add the widget to a widget area -> Contact Details by WooThemes

+All output functions take the following arguments:
+'display' with possible values of:
+- 'all'
+- 'details'
+- 'social'
+- 'map'

+Shortcode Example:
+1. Output a map
+[contact_details display="map"]

 == Installation ==

 Installing "Contact Details by WooThemes" can be done either by searching for "Contact Details by WooThemes" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org.
-1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.
+2. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visit the settings screen and configure, as desired.
+4. Visit the settings screen and configure, as desired.

 == Frequently Asked Questions ==